oalpay/IoTAppSample/README.md

 I will be using PlatformIO for the device development part and I highly recommended ot for getting started with ESP-IDF development.
 Although I am one those who like to use minimum amount of layers necessary to build a product I failed to setup the ESP-IDF development tools chain after spending hours on it.
 In retrospect I am happy to move on with the PlatformIO, it solves the toolchain setup, updates are almost seemless (minor updates) and gives easy access to Arduino libraries that you could use in conjunction with the ESP-IDF framework.

-Now use the code provided in the repo under *DeviceCode* folder or create your project and make sure the framework is set to *Espressif IoT Development Framework*.
+Now use the code provided in the repo under *DeviceCode* folder orgit create your project and make sure the framework is set to *Espressif IoT Development Framework*.
 And add [petit-gcp](https://platformio.org/lib/show/11561/petit-gcp ) library to your project.
 Add google certificate (for your convenience I added a copy in the repo) and the RSA private key to your project.
 And use this sample code to connect to google cloud.

 ```c
 #include "stdio.h"